-The best cyber risk programme you could imagine is next to useless if it doesn’t gain buy-in company-wide.
+The best cyber risk programme you could imagine is next to useless if it doesn’t gain buy in company-wide.
 Everyone has their part to play in a company’s cyber risk strategy, but do individuals and teams in your organisation know their responsibilities?
-Make it clear where the responsibilities lie for the crucial components of the cyber risk programme.
+Make it clear where the responsibilities lie for the crucial components of your cyber risk programme.

-Drive awareness of your cyber strategies and make people aware of their responsibilities.
-This approach will mitigate phishing and social engineering risks, protect your IP and keep sensitive data out of harm’s way.
+Drive awareness of your cyber strategies, and make people aware of their responsibilities.
+This approach mitigates phishing and social engineering risks, protects your IP and keeps sensitive data out of harm’s way.

-Most importantly, ensure there are appropriate escalation paths in place that enable the reporting of unusual activity or areas of concern.
+Most importantly, ensure there are appropriate escalation processes in place that enable the reporting of unusual activity or areas of concern.

-To find out more, download Cyber Security Protection: 3 Key Questions to Ask in Boardroom:
+To find out more, download Cyber Security Protection: 3 key questions to ask in the boardroom.

 The legal sector presents the perfect playground for cyber attackers, with sensitive data waiting to be exploited and the reputations of law firms waiting to be destroyed.
 Diversion ...